alexeydudka/mobilepopup/README.md

 ## Changelog:

+##### Version 1.6 - Februari 26 2018
+* when opening by target class or id all content of target block go to popup? ob close popup go back.
+Fix id's attr duplication on html page

 ##### Version 1.5 - Semptember 20 2017
 ##### Added new features:
 * Added window type "standart" or "confirm"